Shihao-H/Trip-Planning-App/team/sprint2.md

 #### What we changed this sprint

-*Articulate specifically what you will do differently based on the retrospective from the previous sprint before the sprint starts.*
+*We spent far more time on this sprint than the previous sprint and went to Dave's office hour.*

 #### What we did well